 The society arranged the volumes by subject into fifty series, each one given a one or two letter pressmark (A through ZZ with I and II not being used).
 Subsequently, the volumes were microfilmed and made available to libraries and other institutions.
 Any item can be found on film if the series, volume, and page number are known.
 Typically they are recorded in the format volume series page.
 For example, the citation 25 C 12 references volume 25 of the Daniel Boone Papers (series C), page 12.
 Sometimes the “page number” is actually an item number in that particular volume rather than the page number.
 These became the 491 volumes that are now known as the Draper Manuscript collection.

-The Special Collections Department at St. Louis County Library Headquarters has the only complete collection of the Draper Manuscripts in the St. Louis area.
+The History and Genealogy Department at St. Louis County Library Headquarters has the only complete collection of the Draper Manuscripts in the St. Louis area.

 In the twenty-first century, our vision of the American West tends to be colored by our experiences of television and movie westerns.
 We think of the Wild West as the land of cattle rustlers, outlaws, and desperados, a land of stage coaches, saloons, ranchers, and a few Native Americans, with noble lawmen barely able to keep trouble at bay.
 Draper’s west is the Trans-Appalachian west (see map on page 1), a place infinitely wilder than the west of our imaginations.
 The courthouse and the lawman were both on the other side of the mountains.
 The Indians were at least an equal if not greater force than the settlers.
 The two groups, in the best of conditions, lived in an uneasy truce.
 People had to rely on themselves.
 There was no cavalry to ride to the rescue.